lukoshkin/evangelist/README.md

 * **Command history in docker container**

-  If you log out, and your container is still running, you may sometime encounter the problem that your command history is deleted every time you exit.
+  If you log out, and your container is still running, you may sometime encounter a problem that your command history is deleted every time you exit.
   In this case, it can be resolved with `docker stop` + `docker start`:

   ```